xrick/WaHoo/README.md

-# Tomoko
+# Wahoo

-Tomoko is a awesome chatbot framework.
+Wahoo is a awesome chatbot framework.